catwhisperingninja/pdfprocess/README.md

 # How to Use with Fabric

 1. Clone Fabric https://github.com/danielmiessler/fabric to your local dev system and follow the installation directions.
-    a.
-You'll have to install pipx, if you only use pip3, as well as Python 3.10 at minimum.
+    - You'll have to install pipx, if you only use pip3, as well as Python 3.10 at minimum.
-    b.
-Have your ChatGPT API key ready.
+    - Have your ChatGPT API key ready.
 The YouTube transcription features are also amazing, I suggest generating a YouTube API key as well so you can input it during install.
-    c.
-The NetworkChuck video on the Fabric repo is definitely worth watching.
+    - The NetworkChuck video on the Fabric repo is definitely worth watching.
 2. Play around with just Fabric until you get a sense of how it works.
 On Linux I had to use xclip for clipboard        functions, not pbpaste.
-    a.
-There's heavy activity on the Fabric repo currently, so at least weekly, you'll need to git pull and fabric --update in the patterns directory.
+    - There's heavy activity on the Fabric repo currently, so at least weekly, you'll need to git pull and fabric --update in the patterns directory.
-    b.
-They've been saying they plan to migrate to Go since May.
+    - They've been saying they plan to migrate to Go since May.
 You'll have the best experience using Linux.
 3. To run this pdfprocess.py script, both it and the PDFs-to-process must be inside the Fabric patterns directory.
-    a.
-Create a "sourcePDFs" directory inside fabric/patterns.
+    - Create a "sourcePDFs" directory inside fabric/patterns.
-    b.
-Copy the PDFs you want to process into that directory.
+    - Copy the PDFs you want to process into that directory.
-    c.
-Place the pdfprocess.py script at the root of the fabric/patterns.
+    - Place the pdfprocess.py script at the root of the fabric/patterns.
-    d.
-Ensure that the Python modules in requirement.txt are installed.
+    - Ensure that the Python modules in requirement.txt are installed.
-    e.
-Run the script: python3 pdfprocess.py
+    - Run the script: python3 pdfprocess.py
-    f.
-This process could be optimized, but I only have so much time.
+    - This process could be optimized, but I only have so much time.
 I'm welcome to feedback on improvments.
 4. Please create an issue if you run into problems.

 # Sample Output